Photo Attribution: Beyzaa Yurtkuran from pixabay.com

 Ghost jobs and scam jobs are similar in that neither will lead to actual legitimate employment.

-My definition of ghost jobs is: advertisements from actual organizations who do employ people, but who will not be employing anyone from the resumes collected from a given advertisement.
+My definition of ghost jobs is: advertisements from actual organizations who do employ people, but who do not intend to hire anyone from the resumes collected from a given advertisement.

 Ghost jobs are far more frightening than any of the paranormal themes discussed by Art Bell.